-Many people who traveled to Iran with their iran tour, think that Shiraz is the hometown of ancient Iranian civilization.
-Shiraz is called the city of poem, literature, love and Iranian gardens.
-The people of Shiraz always welcome domestic and foreign tourists with the warmth and hospitality.
+Many people who traveled to Iran with their Iran tour, think that Shiraz is the hometown of ancient Iranian civilization.
+Shiraz is called the city of poems, literature, love, and Iranian gardens.
+The people of Shiraz always welcome domestic and foreign tourists with warmth and hospitality.
 Ask any foreign traveler about these people and they will answer you with their positive comments about them.

 Traveling to the ancient Persian Empire, as well as the world of literature and poets of the great history of Iran, is the best thing to do in a 48-hour trip to Shiraz and, of course, around it.
 In this article, we are going to travel around Shiraz and visit its attractions and see what we can do in 2 days or 48 hours there.